Cheesy, gooey, slightly spicy and ready in less than 20 minutes – Learn all the tips and tricks to make the best baked camembert.

 This is truly the best recipe out there, and you don’t need fancy equipment or ingredients!

-All you need is a Camembert, its wooden box, some favourite herbs and spices and honey or extra-virgin olive oil.
+All you need is a small Camembert wheel, its wooden box, some favourite herbs and spices and honey or extra-virgin olive oil.

 Other herbs (such as thyme) will work just as great, and you can also add a sliced garlic clove if you like.

-I also like to brush the cheese with a bit of honey, but a drizzle of olive oil is also ok.
+I also like to brush the cheese with a bit of honey, but a drizzle of good extra-virgin olive oil works super well too.

-I’ve been making this baked Camembert for over 6 years now, and not once it has failed me.
+I’ve been making this recipe for years now, and not once it has failed me.

-– Bake the Camembert in the wooden box
+– Bake the cheese in the wooden box

 Use the box it comes with, but obviously, remove the plastic wrapping.
-If it doesn’t come in a wooden box, you can use a small baking pot or a Camembert baker (affiliate).
+If it doesn’t come in a wooden box, you can use a small baking pot or a Camembert baker.

-Do not put the Camembert in the oven without one of the two, as it will spread around leaving you with just a big mess and no cheese to indulge into.
+Do not put the cheese in the oven without one of the two, as it will spread around leaving you with a big, cheesy mess.

 Additionally, to be extra safe, wrap the wooden box in foil, and arrange it on a baking sheet to avoid any cheese spillage (I never had this issue, but just in case).